 - Multi-tasking: the EC makes sure that IAPS is running but you have to make sure that the EC is running.
 You should expect a lot of time discussing with and helping other EC members.
 There is no need to micromanage but a certain overview is very useful.

 What to expect right after the AGM (if elected):

-- Your first official EC meeting is already on 13 August where the old EC will have a lot to hand over.
+- Your first official EC meeting is already right after the AGM, where the old EC will have a lot to hand over.
 Don’t forget that you need to chair this meeting.